• calverley old hall interior hero

 Book your stay

-The restoration of Calverley Old Hall is made possible with The National Lottery Heritage Fund.
+The repair and conversion of Calverley Old Hall is made possible with The National Lottery Heritage Fund.
 Thanks to National Lottery players, and a host of other supporters, we have been able to rescue and restore this Grade-1 listed building for future generations.

 nlhf_logo_200x200